No matter who you are or where you are on life’s journey,

 We are a spiritual community for all of God’s people.

 No matter what your faith background you are welcome.

 We believe that this diversity is one of our strengths.

 Strengthen your faith and meet others who are on a similar faith journey.

-When you visit, drop by our Ministry & Visitor’s Center for a cup of coffee and friendly conversation.
+When you visit, drop by the CONNECT Center for a friendly conversation and to receive a welcome gift.
 We will be happy to answer any questions about our church and give you the information you need to learn about Cathedral of Hope at your own pace.

 We have a variety of services, each one with its own character and format.

 Starting at 9:00am and 11:00am are more traditional.
 They are filled with wonderful music and follow a more traditional format.
 These popular services feature more pageantry and structure than other services yet carry the same progressive message.